 Tip 1.
 Add grated Korean (Asian) pear

-They appear in the grocery stores in fall and winter months.
+They appear in the grocery stores in the fall and winter months.
 It’s a lot easier to find them in Asian (Chinese, Korean, Japanese) grocery stores but even my local Costco carries them during the season.
 In Japan, we call these pears “Nashi” (梨).

 Tip 2.
 Use Korean soy sauce

 Tip 3.
 Marinate overnight

 Although I stated a minimum 30 minutes of marinating in the recipe below, I highly recommend marinating the meat overnight so that all the flavors are soaked in the beef.
 The flavors will come through much stronger and the meat tenderer if you allow it to marinade longer.

 If you want to give a nice char to the beef, you need to use a pair of tongs to pick up the meat from the marinade, leaving the marinade liquid behind.
 You need to place just the meat on the hot skillet, no liquid goes onto the skillet.
 You would end up steaming the meat with liquid in the pan.
 Make sure you coat each piece of sliced beef well with your hands covered with plastic and let them absorb the flavors while marinading.

 Tip 5.
 Cook on a hot skillet

 If you want to cook on an outdoor barbecue grill, make sure to cook the meat on a skillet so small pieces of meat won’t fall between the grill grates.
 I like to use a cast iron skillet to cook.

 For a quick and easy weeknight family meal, I often served Bulgogi with steamed rice and kimchi on the side.
 If you are hosting a BBQ for a crowd, this Korean grilled meat also makes a fabulous finger food when served on lettuce wraps.
 And on these hot days of summer, enjoy it with some icy cold beer or lemonade.